jackj21/MPIOpenMPWaveEqSolver2D/readme.md

 To compile all programs, run

+    make all

+To compile all objects, run

-    make
+	make obj

 To build a specific program, run (for example)

    make wave_timing

 Executing
 ---------

-Each program takes 6 or 7 command line arguments to specify the parameters of the wave simulation.
-These are documented with the programs.
+Each program takes 5 command line arguments to specify the parameters of the wave simulation.
+These are documented within the programs.

 If you run the `wave_images` program for the required timesteps, you can run the `plot_images.py` script to view the required plots.

+To run a specific program, run (for example)

+	mpirun -np <# processors> ./wave_timing N Mx My alpha nt

+There are also shell script files that may be run located in the root directory.
+These follow the analysis tasks accordingly by their name.

+To run a shell script, run (for example)

+	sbatch q1.sh